Madhavv69/Python-Intern-Assignment/README.md

-# VRV-Security-Python-Intern-Assignment
+# Python-Intern-Assignment
 # Overview
 This project analyzes web server log files to track traffic patterns, detect security threats, and generate useful reports.
-It is designed as an assignment for a security-focused Python internship at VRV Security.
+It is designed as an assignment for a security-focused Python internship.

 # Features
 - Parse web server logs and extract useful data such as IP addresses, HTTP methods, status codes, and accessed endpoints.